-Finding the right balance, to make sure your plants are at optimal health, can be a difficult task.
-This guide is to help you keep things balanced, and fix any problems that may arise, should you have any.
+Finding the right balance, to make sure your marijuana plants are at optimal health, can be a difficult task.
+This guide is to help you keep things balanced, and fix any problems with your cannabis plant that may arise, should you have any.

 How a Cannabis Plant Uses Nitrogen

 Nitrogen (N, in N/P/K) is a very important element needed for plant growth.
 A healthy cannabis plant will contain 3-4% nitrogen in its plant matter above ground.
 It might not sound like a large amount, but it is the most abundant element in the cannabis plant.

 Nitrogen is a “Mobile Nutrient“.
 This means, it can travel from one part of the plant to another.
 If new growth, needs some extra N, the plant will take it from the lower parts of plant, to feed the new growth.